Synthetixio/SIPs/SIPS/sip-15.md

 created: 2019-08-20
 ---

-Liquidation  Direct Redemption of SNX collateral with synths
+Direct Redemption of SNX collateral with Synths

 ## Simple Summary